pzim-devdata/volumouse/README.md

 By doing this, instead of taping `python3 '/place/of/the/folder/volumouse/volumouse.py'`, you will be able to directly tape in the terminal : `volumouse`.
+Perhaps you should rename `volumouse.py` to `volumouse` for that.

 Enjoy !